SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 ./vendor/bin/phpunit --testdox
 ```

 Uh oh...
-Our test is failing because:
+Our test is failing because `Dino 10 Meters or Greater Is Large` had

-> Dino 10 Meters Or Greater Is Large expected 2 arguments and 0 were passed.
+an:

+> ArgumentCountError - Too few arguments were provided.
+0 passed and exactly 2 expected.

 ## Tell our test to use the Data Provider